Tenet: Plot

 On "the 14th,” the Protagonist leads a covert CIA extraction during a staged terrorist siege at an Opera House in Kyiv.
-He is saved from KORD forces by a masked operative whose bag has an orange trinket.
+Compromised, he is saved from KORD forces by a masked operative whose bag has an orange trinket.
 The Protagonist retrieves an artifact but his team is captured and tortured.
 He swallows a suicide pill but wakes up to find it was a fake—a test that only he passed.
-He is recruited by "Tenet,” a secretive organization that briefs him on objects with "inverted" entropy that move backward through time.
+He is recruited by "Tenet", a secretive organization that briefs him on objects with "inverted" entropy that move backward through time.
 With his handler Neil, he traces inverted munitions to Priya Singh, an arms dealer in Mumbai.

-Priya reveals that she is also a member of Tenet, and the man who inverted her bullets, Russian oligarch Andrei Sator, is communicating with the future.
+Priya reveals that she is also a member of Tenet and that the man who inverted her bullets, Russian oligarch Andrei Sator, is communicating with the future.
 Sator's estranged wife Kat Barton is an art appraiser who authenticated a Goya forged by her friend Arepo.
 Sator purchased the Goya and used it to blackmail Kat into staying with him.
 To earn Kat's help, the Protagonist and Neil try to steal the Goya from Sator's freeport facility at Oslo Airport but are thwarted by two masked men who emerge from either side of a machine.
-In Mumbai, Priya explains it was a "turnstile" — a device that inverts entropy.
+In Mumbai, Priya explains it was a "turnstile"—a device that inverts entropy.
 The two men were the same person but traveling in opposite directions through time.
-She reveals Sator sabotaged his CIA team but KORD has the artifact, which is weapons-grade plutonium.
+She reveals it was Sator who sabotaged his CIA team and that KORD has the artifact, which is weapons-grade plutonium.

 Believing the Protagonist has destroyed the forgery, Kat introduces him to Sator in Italy.
 Sator agrees to help steal the artifact, which the Protagonist and Neil do in Tallinn, but they are ambushed by an inverted Sator holding Kat hostage.
-The Protagonist hides the artifact and rescues Kat, but they are recaptured and taken to a freeport in Tallinn where the inverted Sator interrogates them for the location of the artifact, shooting Kat with an inverted bullet.
+The Protagonist hides the artifact and rescues Kat, but they are recaptured and taken to a freeport in Tallinn where the inverted Sator interrogates them for the location of the artifact and shoots Kat with an inverted bullet.
 Tenet troops led by Commander Ives arrive, but Sator escapes into the turnstile.
-To save Kat's life, they also invert themselves.
-The inverted Protagonist drives back to the ambush to retrieve the hidden artifact but he encounters Sator, who overpowers him and takes it.
+To save Kat's life, they also invert via the turnstile.
+The inverted Protagonist drives back to the ambush to retrieve the hidden artifact, but encounters Sator who overpowers him and takes it.